Sit Investment Associates Inc. Sells 945 Shares of The Sherwin-Williams Company (NYSE:SHW)

-Sit Investment Associates Inc. decreased its position in shares of The Sherwin-Williams Company (NYSE:SHW) by 2.6% in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 34,818 shares of the specialty chemicals company’s stock after selling 945 shares during the quarter.
-Sit Investment Associates Inc.’s holdings in Sherwin-Williams were worth $9,740,000 as of its most recent SEC filing.
+Sit Investment Associates Inc. lowered its holdings in The Sherwin-Williams Company (NYSE:SHW) by 2.6% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 34,818 shares of the specialty chemicals company’s stock after selling 945 shares during the quarter.
+Sit Investment Associates Inc.’s holdings in Sherwin-Williams were worth $9,740,000 at the end of the most recent quarter.

-A number of other institutional investors have also recently added to or reduced their stakes in the business.
-Vanguard Group Inc. raised its holdings in Sherwin-Williams by 199.8% during the 2nd quarter.
-Vanguard Group Inc. now owns 20,663,257 shares of the specialty chemicals company’s stock worth $5,629,704,000 after purchasing an additional 13,771,851 shares during the last quarter.
-BlackRock Inc. increased its stake in shares of Sherwin-Williams by 1.9% in the 3rd quarter.
-BlackRock Inc. now owns 17,676,108 shares of the specialty chemicals company’s stock valued at $4,944,539,000 after acquiring an additional 321,182 shares in the last quarter.
-State Street Corp increased its stake in shares of Sherwin-Williams by 221.0% in the 2nd quarter.
-State Street Corp now owns 11,233,551 shares of the specialty chemicals company’s stock valued at $3,060,581,000 after acquiring an additional 7,734,545 shares in the last quarter.
-FMR LLC increased its stake in shares of Sherwin-Williams by 210.5% in the 2nd quarter.
-FMR LLC now owns 10,600,448 shares of the specialty chemicals company’s stock valued at $2,888,093,000 after acquiring an additional 7,186,066 shares in the last quarter.
-Finally, Massachusetts Financial Services Co.
-MA increased its stake in shares of Sherwin-Williams by 192.0% in the 2nd quarter.
+A number of other institutional investors and hedge funds have also recently bought and sold shares of SHW.
+Vanguard Group Inc. boosted its holdings in Sherwin-Williams by 199.8% during the 2nd quarter.
+Vanguard Group Inc. now owns 20,663,257 shares of the specialty chemicals company’s stock worth $5,629,704,000 after acquiring an additional 13,771,851 shares during the last quarter.
+State Street Corp increased its position in shares of Sherwin-Williams by 221.0% during the second quarter.
+State Street Corp now owns 11,233,551 shares of the specialty chemicals company’s stock valued at $3,060,581,000 after buying an additional 7,734,545 shares during the period.
+FMR LLC increased its position in shares of Sherwin-Williams by 210.5% during the second quarter.
+FMR LLC now owns 10,600,448 shares of the specialty chemicals company’s stock valued at $2,888,093,000 after buying an additional 7,186,066 shares during the period.
 Massachusetts Financial Services Co.
-MA now owns 8,704,987 shares of the specialty chemicals company’s stock valued at $2,371,674,000 after acquiring an additional 5,724,284 shares in the last quarter.
-Hedge funds and other institutional investors own 76.52% of the company’s stock.
+MA increased its position in shares of Sherwin-Williams by 192.0% in the second quarter.
+Massachusetts Financial Services Co.
+MA now owns 8,704,987 shares of the specialty chemicals company’s stock worth $2,371,674,000 after purchasing an additional 5,724,284 shares during the last quarter.
+Finally, Price T Rowe Associates Inc. MD increased its position in shares of Sherwin-Williams by 226.8% in the second quarter.
+Price T Rowe Associates Inc. MD now owns 4,307,225 shares of the specialty chemicals company’s stock worth $1,173,503,000 after purchasing an additional 2,989,271 shares during the last quarter.
+76.52% of the stock is currently owned by hedge funds and other institutional investors.

-SHW has been the subject of several research reports.
-Loop Capital lifted their price target on shares of Sherwin-Williams from $320.00 to $355.00 and gave the company a “buy” rating in a research report on Wednesday, October 27th.
-Mizuho started coverage on Sherwin-Williams in a research note on Tuesday, October 12th.
-They issued a “buy” rating and a $352.00 price objective on the stock.
-BMO Capital Markets cut Sherwin-Williams from an “outperform” rating to a “market perform” rating and upped their price target for the company from $355.00 to $376.00 in a research report on Tuesday, January 4th.
-Royal Bank of Canada decreased their price objective on shares of Sherwin-Williams from $360.00 to $332.00 and set an “outperform” rating on the stock in a research report on Wednesday, January 19th.
-Finally, Northcoast Research cut shares of Sherwin-Williams from a “buy” rating to a “neutral” rating in a research report on Tuesday, January 4th.
-Ten investment analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
-According to MarketBeat, the company currently has a consensus rating of “Buy” and a consensus target price of $357.35.
+Several analysts have issued reports on SHW shares.
+The Goldman Sachs Group lowered Sherwin-Williams from a “buy” rating to a “neutral” rating and set a $320.00 price objective for the company. in a research note on Wednesday, December 15th.
+Royal Bank of Canada dropped their price target on Sherwin-Williams from $360.00 to $332.00 and set an “outperform” rating for the company in a research note on Wednesday, January 19th.
+Loop Capital increased their price objective on Sherwin-Williams from $320.00 to $355.00 and gave the stock a “buy” rating in a report on Wednesday, October 27th.
+KeyCorp increased their price objective on Sherwin-Williams from $350.00 to $384.00 and gave the stock an “overweight” rating in a report on Thursday, December 9th.
+Finally, Berenberg Bank raised their price target on Sherwin-Williams from $278.00 to $310.00 and gave the company a “hold” rating in a report on Friday, October 29th.
+Ten analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
+Based on data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $357.35.

+Sherwin-Williams (NYSE:SHW) last released its earnings results on Monday, October 25th.
+The specialty chemicals company reported $2.09 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.07 by $0.02.
+The firm had revenue of $5.15 billion for the quarter, compared to the consensus estimate of $5.09 billion.
+Sherwin-Williams had a return on equity of 75.00% and a net margin of 10.00%.
+The company’s revenue for the quarter was up .5% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $2.76 EPS.
+As a group, equities analysts predict that The Sherwin-Williams Company will post 8.15 EPS for the current year.

 The Sherwin-Williams Co engages in the manufacture and trade of paint and coatings.
 It operates through the following segments: America Group, Consumer Brands Group, and Performance Coating Group.
 The America Group segment manages the exclusive outlets for Sherwin-Williams branded paints, stains, supplies, equipment, and floor covering.